|

 Important Facts |

-| September 9, 1826 | Joseph Henderson was born in Charleston, South Carolina (Click on State Census image).
-Source: 1865 New York State Census and U.S. Passport Applications, 1878. |
+September 9, 1826 | Joseph Henderson was born in Charleston, South Carolina.
+Click on the census image to the right to see the actual 1865 and 1880 census information.
+Source: 1865 New York State Census and Joseph's 1878 U.S. Passport Application. |

 |

-According to the 1880 Federal Census, Joseph's father and mother were born in South Carolina.
+According to the 1880 US Federal Census, Joseph's father and mother were both born in South Carolina.
 Source: 1880 US Federal Census. |

 ||

-| 1838 | The silver spoon on the right, is believed to have belonged to Joseph Henderson.
+1838 | The silver spoon on the right, is believed to have belonged to Joseph Henderson.
 The spoon has been passed down as a family heirloom.
 The inscription on the back reads "Wm Carrington & Co."
 In 1830 William Carrington arrived in Charleston, South Carolina.
 Around 1838 he founded his own firm, W. Carrington & Co, which remained independent until 1872. | |

-| 1842 | At sixteen, Joseph Henderson left Charleston, South Carolina to find passage to New York as a cabin boy on a ship traveling to New York City.
-Source: Jerry Henderson, So Long, It's been good to Know You, pg.
-1. | |
+1842 | At sixteen, Joseph Henderson left Charleston, South Carolina to find passage to New York as a cabin boy on a ship traveling to New York City.
+Source: Jerry Henderson, So Long, It's been good to Know You, page.1. | |

-| 1846 | When Joseph was twenty, he took out his first pilot papers and became adept in all branches of piloting.
+1846 | When Joseph was twenty, he took out his first pilot papers and became adept in all branches of piloting.
 Source: Charles Edward Russell, "From Sandy Hook to 62°", 1929, page 148. | |

-| 1849-1850 | At the age of 23, Joseph was listed as a Pilot living at 93 Roosevelt Avenue in New York City (Staten Island, Richmond, NY).
-Source: John Doggett, Jr. & Company, New York City Directory for the 1849-1850 edition. | |
+1849-1850 | At the age of 23, Joseph was listed as a Pilot living at 93 Roosevelt Avenue in New York City.
+Source: John Doggett, Jr. & Company, New York City Directory for the 1849-1850 edition. |

 |